-- 11.8.1 All analysts utilizing imaging technologies shall be trained and tested for competency in the standard operating procedures and the operation of the relevant imaging technologies. - 11.8.2 Formal training may be modified at the discretion of the Latent/Impression Evidence Section Supervisor dependent upon previous training and/or experience. - 11.8.3 Recommended formal training consists of: - 11.8.3.1 Reviewing the ISP-FS Footwear and Tire Impression Digital Imaging Procedure. - 11.8.3.2 Reviewing the Digital Workplace Quick Reference Guide or equivalent. - 11.8.3.3 Reviewing the ISP Latent Print Section Digital Imaging User's Manual.
+- 11.8.1 All analysts utilizing imaging technologies shall be trained and tested for competency in the standard operating procedures and the operation of the relevant imaging technologies. - 11.8.2 Formal training may be modified at the discretion of the Latent Section Supervisor dependent upon previous training and/or experience. - 11.8.3 Recommended formal training consists of: - 11.8.3.1 Reviewing the ISP-FS Impression Evidence Section Digital Imaging Procedure. - 11.8.3.2 Reviewing the Digital Workplace Quick Reference Guide or equivalent.